-3.13 Suitable equipment and procedures should be in place to ensure adequate control of the environment of medicinal products during storage.
-Environmental factors to be considered include, but are not limited to, temperature, humidity, and cleanliness of the premises.
-Temperature requirements should be set up according to the proven stability conditions of the pharmaceutical products stored in the premises.

-3.14 Storage areas should be temperature mapped under representative conditions and should take into account seasonal variations.
+- 3.13 Suitable equipment and procedures should be in place to ensure adequate control of the environment of medicinal products during storage.
+Environmental factors to be considered include, but are not limited to, temperature, humidity, and cleanliness of the premises. - 3.14 Storage areas should be temperature mapped under representative conditions and should take into account seasonal variations.
 An initial mapping should be carried out prior to the commencement of use.
 The mapping exercise should be repeated according to the results of a risk assessment exercise or whenever significant modifications are made to the facility or the temperature controlling equipment.
 Temperature monitoring equipment should be located according to the results of the mapping exercise.